 💡If you’re trying to find specific data in a big dataset or match data from different tables, you might need VLOOKUP functions.
 To learn more about using VLOOKUP and XLOOKUP, check out our detailed guide on these functions.

 ✅ Solution: Increase performance by filtering your data with QUERY before using UNIQUE.
+For example, you can first use QUERY to filter and return a few rows of unique data, even when your dataset contains multiple entries like Team A or Position Guard.
 Additionally, we recommend limiting the use of array formulas (ARRAYFORMULA) and avoiding overly complicated calculations.
 Handling empty cells efficiently can also improve performance when working with large datasets.

 If you’re handling data professionally and regularly dealing with dynamic information, we suggest using tools that can query data directly from spreadsheets and automate tasks on a schedule.